 How do you stop carpal tunnel from progressing?

-Carpal tunnel syndrome may continue to progress over time, but by taking frequent breaks with your hands, and stretching your hands, you can alleviate some pressure from your wrists.
+Even if you’ve tried preventing carpal tunnel syndrome, carpal tunnel syndrome may continue to progress over time, but by taking frequent breaks with your hands, and stretching your hands, you can alleviate some pressure from your wrists.
 Be sure to avoid sleeping in positions that may bend your wrists or curl them in an awkward position.
-By sleeping with a splint, or even wearing a splint during the day, you are maintaining a neutral position with your wrists for an extended period of time.
+By sleeping with a splint or even wearing a splint during the day, you are maintaining a neutral position with your wrists for an extended period of time.
 This neutral wrist position will help the nerves freely flow through the carpal tunnel, so the pain does not progress.
 An exercise to prevent carpal tunnel symptoms is to rotate your wrists in circles, and flex and extend your palms and fingers.
 This will help to decrease wrist numbness, tingling, and repetitive stress on your flexor tendons.

 Can carpal tunnel be cured naturally?

-If your carpal tunnel is a result of inflammation pinching the carpal tunnel, then applying cold packs to the wrist can help reduce CTS symptoms of pain or inflammation.
-Visiting a physical therapy clinic to see a physical therapist or occupational therapist can also help teach movement .
+If your carpal tunnel results from inflammation pinching the carpal tunnel, then applying cold packs to the wrist can help reduce CTS symptoms of pain or inflammation.
+Visiting a rehabilitation physical therapy clinic to see a physical therapist or occupational therapist can also help teach movement exercises to prevent carpal tunnel.
 These movement experts can show additional techniques and manually work with the wrist to help pinpoint the exact cause of wrist pain, and show you carpal tunnel prevention techniques and exercises.
 You can book an appointment at your nearest location for carpal tunnel treatment by clicking here.

 Article by: Holly Lookabaugh-Deur, PT, DSc, GCS, CEEAA